AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

 Having defined the variable groups for our ODE we can now the string names themselves or lists of string names anywhere where we could previously use integer indices or lists of indices.
 As an example, lets take a look at how this would modify the definition of the delta-III launch vehicle optimal control problem below.
-For example, we can now simply use the alias "U" which we have defined to be our thrust vector when placing an LUNorm bound on our control.
-Similarly, we can replace the range(0,8) in the boundary value specification, with a list of string names specifying the different components of the states or with the combined alias "Xt" of those same variables.
+For example, we can now simply use the alias :code:`"U"` which we have defined to be our thrust vector when placing an LUNorm bound on our control.
+Similarly, we can replace the :code:`range(0,8)` in the boundary value specification, with a list of string names specifying the different components of the states or with the combined alias :code:`"Xt"` of those same variables.
 Note that when specifying multiple names, the combined index vector is just the concatenation of sub index vectors, so the order matters.

 .. code:: python